Description

 • Note that yearly returns do not equal the sum of monthly returns due to compounding.

-• Performance results of Invesco Global Clean Energy ETF are hypothetical, do not account for slippage, fees or taxes, and are based on backtesting, which has many inherent limitations, some of which are described in our Terms of Use.
+• Performance results of Invesco Global Clean Energy ETF are hypothetical and do not account for slippage, fees or taxes.